The Ultimate Guide on How to Make a City Scavenger Hunt

 1. Select a length of time for the Scavenger Hunt

-• Howmuch time you can allocate to the activity
+• How much time can you allocate to the activity?

 2. Select the Distance for the Scavenger Hunt